 Your pet friendly apartment search just became easier.
 MyNewPlace can help you find the perfect apartment rental that allows a dog or cat!

-Finding a pet-friendly apartment that’s right for you takes some planning ahead.
-It is easy enough to do an Internet search and find apartment buildings or complexes that offer pet-friendly units, however, you want to make sure that the space is right for you and your companion.
-You will also need to learn the rules and guidelines for having a pet in your new place and see if they are ones that you can comfortably negotiate.
-Colorado Springs has many apartment buildings and complexes that offer pet friendly units as an amenity and this article will help you find just the right one for your needs.
-But first, we will walk you through some of the basic things you need to know when searching for pet friendly units and buildings.
+Finding a pet-friendly apartment that’s right for you requires some planning ahead.
+You can quickly use MyNewPlace to find apartment buildings or complexes that offer pet-friendly units; however, it takes additional steps to make sure the space is right for both you and your furry companion.
+You will also need to be made aware of the specific rules and guidelines for having a pet in your new apartment and see if they can be comfortably negotiated.
+Whether you live with a dog, cat, bird, or snake, this article discusses the basic considerations that are imperative for searching for pet friendly apartments.

 Rental companies have their own set of rules, restrictions, and regulations that must be followed when it comes to keeping a pet in your home.
-Companies that offer pet-friendly apartments tend to assume that most people own a cat or dog and tailor their ownership requirements accordingly.
-For both types of pets, you will typically need to submit documented proof that the pet is up-to-date on its vaccinations before you move in.
-Many rental companies also have additional restrictions on dog breeds and size, so it is a good idea to mention to any rental company the kind of dog you have or plan to buy if you have not yet purchased one to see whether they allow that particular breed.
+Companies that offer pet-friendly apartments usually assume that most cat or dog owners tailor their ownership requirements accordingly.
+For both types of pets, owners will typically need to submit documented proof that the pet is up-to-date on its vaccinations before moving in.
+Many rental companies also have additional restrictions on dog breeds and size, so mention to any rental company the kind of dog you have during initial meetings and walkthroughs with landlords to ensure that they allow the particular breed that you own.

-If you happen to have a bird, fish, or another domestic animal that people typically tend to keep in their homes as pets, restrictions might include animal type (i.e., birds deemed to chirp loudly) and what size water tank you can have in the apartment.
-Again, let your complex representative or landlord know what types of animals you have to try and avoid any complications after you’ve moved in.
+If you happen to have a bird, fish, or another domestic animal that people typically tend to keep in their homes as pets, restrictions might include animal type (i.e., birds deemed to chirp loudly) and size limitations on water tanks allowed at the apartment.
+Again, let your complex representative or landlord know what types of animals you have in order to avoid any complications after you’ve moved in.

 You can always ask the company if they are willing to work with you on discussing and detailing on the lease the last two items listed above.